snakeland/simple_python_project/Copilot.md

 8. Added CI and README badge
    - Added `.github/workflows/ci.yml` that installs the package in editable mode and runs `pytest` across Python 3.10, 3.11, and 3.12.
    - Added a CI badge placeholder to `README.md` with instructions to replace `OWNER/REPO`.
+      - After pushing to GitHub I noticed the workflow failed.
+I inspected the workflow and made a fix to the artifact upload step so it doesn't fail when the pytest cache doesn't exist.
    9. Pushed repository to GitHub

       - The project was added to GitHub and pushed to remote at: https://github.com/snakeland/simple_phython_project.git